Learning When to Translate for Streaming Speech

-For the prefixed decision decoding strategy, the parameter setting of stride is very important.
-In Figure~\ref{fig:prefix_decision}, we compare the influence of different strides on the prefixed decision strategy.
-It can be seen that increasing stride within a certain range will have a positive impact on the latency-bleu trade-offs.
+For the pre-fixed decision decoding strategy, the parameter setting of stride is very important.
+In Figure~\ref{fig:prefix_decision}, we compare the influence of different strides on the pre-fixed decision strategy.
+It can be seen that increasing stride within a certain range will have a positive impact on the latency-bleu trade-off.
 But the model also tends to fall into the field of a larger latency.